 4 Signs You’re Not on True Interchange

-Although Interchange-plus is the best rate plan in terms of transparency and affordability, there are a few signals that can suggest your provider isn’t honoring the terms of its rate plan.
+Although Interchange-plus is the best rate plan in terms of transparency and affordability, there are a few signals that can suggest your credit card processing company isn’t honoring the terms of its rate plan.

 - Non-Qualified Interchange

 - Padded Dues and Assessments